 As Editor-in-Chief of RILM, Mackenzie has expanded its operations and improved the coverage, currency, and retrospective content of the database.
 She has

 given many presentations at international conferences and organizations on issues of bibliographic dissemination and the evolving role of RILM within the

 research community.
 She has published many articles on bibliographic challenges in music scholarship as well as other musicological publications, including Music’s Intellectual History (2009), a volume of 67 articles on the historiography of music that she co-edited with Zdravko Blažeković.

 Mackenzie is Director of the Barry S. Brook Center for Music Research and Documentation, which was founded by renowned musicologist Barry Brook and renamed in his honor upon his death in 1997.
-In addition to housing RILM, the Brook Center encompasses the Research Center for Music Iconography; Music in Gotham; the Foundation for Iberian Music; the Center for the Study of Free-Reed Instruments; the Xenakis Project of the Americas; 21st-Century Music in Society: The Lloyd Old and Constance Old Lectures; the 18th-Century Symphony Archive, and the French Opera in Facsimile project.
+In addition to housing RILM, the Brook Center encompasses the Research Center for Music Iconography; Music in Gotham; the Foundation for Iberian Music; the Center for the Study of Free-Reed Instruments; the Xenakis Project of the Americas; 21st-Century Music in Society: The Lloyd Old and Constance Old Lectures; the Ensemble for the Romantic Century Seminars; the Foundation for French and Francophone Musical Cultures; and the 18th-Century Symphony Archive.

 Mackenzie is Past President of NFAIS (National Federation of Advanced Information Services) for 2013, a global, non-profit membership organization serving those who create, aggregate, and organize authoritative information online.
 In addition, she chairs the NFAIS Humanities Roundtable committee.
 She is Vice President of Tannery Pond Concerts.